kidsbits/KD3021-Kidsbits-STEM-Education-Smart-Farm-Kit-for-Arduino-Compatible-with-Lego/docs/KidsBlock_Tutorial/KidsBlock_Tutorial.md

 The way of deleting other sensors or modules is as same as the passive buzzer.

-4.How to open SB3 type files：
+4\.
+How to open SB3 type files：

 The first method： Double-click SB3 type files to open them.
 For instance, open![Img](./media/23.png), then we need to double-click it.